radio0but/LXD-Control-Center/README.md

 It is yet another simple UI for LXD with Django, Subprocess and webssh.
 LXDCC allow you to manage your LXD containers all in a web interface.
 You can Start, Stop, Restart and delete container.
 For now you can launch Ubuntu20 CentOS6 and Arch(latest).
 Thanks to webssh its now possible to open containers in the terminal !

-I do this project mainly to learn.
+I do this project mainly to learn and also make something useful for my other projects.

 Note that you need to have root acces and have LXD installed and initialized.
 You need a ssh server to use the webssh feature.
 All the command bellow have to be run as root user.
 Use the command : _sudo su_ to impersonate the root user if you are using sudo on your system.